sontek/sontek_net/blog/2014/08/03/preparing_cloud_images_with_libvirt.rst

 Preparing your disk
 -----------------------------------
-Now that you have a base ISO and the tools necessary, let's get started by creating a disk to install the virtual server into.
-Resizing an image isn't an impossible task but it is much easier to choose a reasonable size disk for the purpose it will be used for.
+Now that you have a base ISO and the tools necessary lets get started by creating a disk to install the virtual server into.
+Resizing an image isn't an impossible task but it is much easier to choose a reasonable size for the purposed it will be used for.

-I primarily use 8 GB disks -- that way we can fit all the system components required as well as our own web applications.
+I primarily use 8gb disks that way we can fit all the system components required as well as our own web applications.
 Any large files should be placed in a SAN or something like Dreamhost's dreamobjects.

-The other big decision you must make upfront is what disk format you want to use, the trade-off is disk space vs performance.
-The two primary formats are qcow2 (QEMU Copy on Write) and Raw. qcow2 is great if you have limited disk space and don't want to allocate the full 8gb up front.
+The other big decision you must make upfront is what disk format you want to use -- the trade-off is disk space vs performance.
+The two primary formats are qcow2 (QEMU Copy on Write) and Raw. qcow2 is great if you have limited disk space and don't want to allocate the full 8 GB up front.
 Raw is preferred if you want the best performance.

-If you choose qcow2 you also need to make sure you have qemu-img:
+If you choose qcow2, you'll also need to make sure you have ``qemu-img``:

 Fedora: